 Here’s a brief summary of the five offerings in Leviticus—what they were and why they mattered.
 I’ve also included a free chart you can download and a short list of resources to help you make sense of Leviticus.

-God gave the book of Leviticus to a people already redeemed.
-The offerings in Leviticus served as God’s gracious provision for how one could regain and sustain fellowship with God.
+Each of these served as God’s gracious provision for how one could regain and sustain fellowship with God.

 1. Burnt Offering